Kanjirito/simple-manga-downloader/README.md

 ```

 ## Details
-For a more detailed explanation of the modes and their available arguments read the [USAGE.md](USAGE.md) file.
+For a more detailed explanation of the modes and their available arguments read the [USAGE.md](USAGE.md) file in the git repo.

 # Changelog

-Changelog can be found in the file [CHANGELOG.md](CHANGELOG.md)
+Changelog can be found in [CHANGELOG.md](CHANGELOG.md) in the git repo.